-- Reviewing the appropriateness of the group's revenue polices in conjunction with IFRS 15 Revenue from contracts with customers in order to gain comfort revenue has been recorded in accordance with the requirements of that standard: - Assessing the design effectiveness of key controls in respect of revenue recognition.
-We have not placed reliance on the operating effectiveness of controls relating to revenue recognition at the audit: - Performing data analytics testing to assess the occurrence and accuracy of revenue.
-The analytic tool assesses 100% of transactions affecting the relevant sales cycle (revenue, receivables, cash, etc) during the year, leveraging work completed in other parts of the audit to gain assurance over expected/in-cycle transactions.
-The remaining population of unexpected, unusual and out-of-cycle transactions was then sampled, reviewed and agreed to supporting documentation as necessary; - Separately testing revenue cut-off by reviewing a sample of invoices raised around the year end to ensure that the revenue has been accounted for in the correct period; - Considering management's approach to calculating the year end accrued income balance and recalculating this to ensure it is reasonable with reference to post-year end trading.
+- addressed in the audit Reviewing the appropriateness of the group's revenue polices in conjunction with IFRS 15 Revenue from contracts with customers in order to gain comfort revenue has been recorded correctly; - Assessing the design and implementation of key controls in respect of revenue recognition.
+We have not placed reliance on the operating effectiveness of controls relating to revenue recognition at the audit; - Considering management's approach to calculating the year end accrued income balance: challenging management's forecasts and percentages applied; recalculating and testing these to ensure they are reasonable by reference to post year end invoicing; - Performing data analytics testing using a recognised analytic tool to assess the occurrence and accuracy of revenue.
+The tool assesses 100% of transactions affecting the relevant sales cycle (revenue, receivables, cash, etc) during the year, leveraging work completed in other areas of the audit to gain assurance over expected/in-cycle transactions.
+The remaining population of unexpected, unusual and out-of-cycle transactions was then sampled, reviewed and agreed to supporting documentation as necessary; - Separately testing revenue cut-off by agreeing a sample of invoices raised around the year end to invoice and bank statement to ensure that revenue has been accounted for in the correct period.